Ruminate Example

 Using events

-If you want to access the controls such change the value of a textbox or to read the value, you will need to declare the SingleLineTextBox within your screen first.
+If you want to access the controls such as to change the value of a textbox or to read the value, you will need to declare the SingleLineTextBox within your screen first.
 So below Gui gui; in your subclass for a screen add:

 SingleLineTextBox message;